iftechfoundation/twine-cookbook/importexternaljs/snowman/snowman_importexternaljs.md

 ## Summary

-"Importing External JavaScript" demostrates how to import an externally stored Javascript script.
+"Importing External JavaScript" demostrates how to import an externally stored JavaScript library, [jQuery UI](https://jqueryui.com/).

-It uses the built-in jQuery library's [$.getScript(url) function](https://api.jquery.com/jquery.getscript/) to load and integrate the script file's contents.
+This example uses the built-in jQuery [$.getScript(url) function](https://api.jquery.com/jquery.getscript/) to load the library and demonstrates a short example of how to use it.

-> **NOTE:**
->
-> The successful loading of an external Javascript script commonly producess no visual output, which presents a problem when trying to create a **visual** Live Example for a recipe.
-For that reason the following example demostrates how to load the [jQuery UI library](https://jqueryui.com/), and includes code within the **Start** passage which interactively applies a bounce effect to a square.
->
-> The code within the **Start** passage **IS NOT** required for the succesful loading of an external Javascript script, nor should it be considered an example of the best way to implement said effect.
+<div class="alertbox information"><strong>Note:</strong> The successful loading of an external JavaScript file or library commonly producess no visual output.
+The code within the example passage is not required for the succesful loading of an external file or library.</div>

 ## Live Example